sudo-dave/Get-Coding-Question/README.md

 # cli-codeQ

-## Description
-A cli app that gets coding question(s) of varying difficulty.
-Questions are web scrape from reddit in real-time and saved as formated md files.
-The subreddit that it is scraped is from /r/dailyprogrammer.
+Get coding questions instantly.
+A cli app that gets a number of coding question(s) of varying difficulty.
+Questions are web-scraped from reddit in real-time and saved as a formatted md files.
+The subreddit that the questions are scraped from is /r/dailyprogrammer.
 Choose an easy, intermediate, hard or random difficulty question.

 ## Demo
 <img src="Img/demo_cli.gif">